microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/04-OptimizeAzureVM/readme.md

 Enable auto manage backups per the previous backup db and log schedule
     First enable backup checksum from sp_configure and explain why Enable auto updates

-## Secure, apply updates, and Azure Hybrid Benefit (AHB)

-Enable JIT for RDP
-Disable SQL port because client will join Azure network Apply all Windows updates and any SQL updates
+Use AHB
+Pricing calculator to see the price diff also with reserved instances concept

 ## Implement best practices

 ### Secure SQL Server in Azure Virtual Machine

+Enable JIT for RDP or SSH
+Disable SQL port because client will join Azure network Apply all OS updates and any SQL updates

 ### Optimizing storage